Skip to main content

 Camel Meat

-A traditional Emirati delicacy served during special occasions and celebrations.
-Camel meat can be grilled, stewed, or made into burgers.
-High in protein and lower in fat than beef.
+A traditional Emirati meat saved for special occasions and celebrations.
+It turns up grilled, stewed, or shaped into burgers.
+Camel is high in protein and carries less fat than beef.

 Knafeh